 Concrete is a very brittle material considering its toughness, with only a modicum of force (compared to its ability to absorb compression forces) being required to break off a section.
 For example, while a concrete wall may be rated to withstand 35,000lb in compression pressure, that same wall only needs around 350lbs of tensile pressure per inch to break off a section.

 As such, it’s very easy for concrete surfaces to become damaged very quickly — especially taking into account the effect that weather can have.
-This lack of durability can have serious implications in certain situations where health and safety is paramount, such as a school surface, or in situations where longevity of product is a key consideration — such as park footpaths.
+This lack of durability can have serious implications in certain situations where health and safety are paramount, such as a school surface, or in situations where the longevity of the product is a key consideration — such as park footpaths.
 In contrast, synthetic surfaces and MUGA pitches are much more durable, able to withstand a far greater amount of kinetic force before breaking or becoming misshapen, meaning they can last for far longer.

 Reason 3.
 Synthetic Surfaces Don’t Change Through the Year